 Students admitted to the Ph.D.
-Program with clinical prerequisite course requirements complete these requirements (with a grade of B or better) between March and August, if accepted into the fall cohort, or between July and December, if accepted into the spring cohort.
+Program with clinical prerequisite course requirements must complete these requirements (with a grade of B or better) prior to taking Ph.D. level courses.
 Clinical prerequisites can be taken at Liberty University or any regionally accredited college or university.